-This article introduces how to extend volume in Windows 7 32/64 bit without data loss, extend Windows 7 partition with Disk Management and partition editor software.
+This article introduces how to extend volume in Windows 7 32/64 bit without losing data, extend Windows 7 partition with Disk Management and free partition editor.

 To do this, Windows native Disk Management can help you under specific condition.
-Because of some limitations, you'll encounter many trouble while extending volume with this tool.
+Because of many limitations, you'll encounter trouble while extending Windows 7 partition with this tool.
 Professional disk partition software is better choice.

-Steps to extend volume C in Windows 7 with Disk Management:
+Steps to extend volume C in Windows 7 using Disk Management:

 Windows 7 Extend Volume greyed out/disabled